Courses – Faculty of Science

 A critical analysis of normal and perturbed gene expression in selected model organisms as a means of understanding biological pathways and disease processes.
 Includes the development and use of transgenic organisms as models for human disease.
 A sound understanding of BIOSCI 356 or equivalent is assumed.

-Molecular Cell Biology and Biomedicine
+Cell and Molecular Biomedicine

 Explores recent advances in cell biology that have led to a greater understanding of a variety of cellular processes at the molecular level.
 Emphasis will be placed on biochemical and genetic approaches to understand disease mechanisms at the cellular level.
 A sound understanding of either BIOSCI 349 or 353 or MEDSCI 314 or equivalent is assumed.

-BSc(Hons) Dissertation Proposal
+BSc(Hons) Dissertation Proposal - Level 9

 A review of the literature associated with the dissertation topic and an outline of the proposed research and its significance.
 Students will also be required to present an overview of the proposal in a seminar.